 There’s way too much good food in this charming Italian city, and like me, you might have to eat six meals a day to get through this list.
+You can’t really go wrong with food in Italy.
 Here are my recommendations of where to find the best vegetarian food in Florence, and the coziest cafés serving up great coffee.

 I Due Fratellini

 Hands down, the best panini I’ve ever had!
 This is a must-do if you’re looking for good vegetarian food in Florence.
 A hole-in-the-wall spot, right by the Duomo, that serves up 3 euro paninis in a deliciously crusty bread, with all-you-can-fill toppings!
 They have some gorgeous fillings like parsley oil, and truffle cream.
 Great for both vegetarians and meat-eaters.
 Be careful though – their official closing time is 7pm but they shut shop whenever they run out of bread, which is generally by 6pm or earlier.
 So make sure you stop by for lunch!

 Didn’t get a chance to go to either of these but they have excellent reviews and I came across them through recommendations from some top-notch blogs!
 Semel is another hole in the wall spot in Ambrogio market, while Allantico has 13000+ reviews on TripAdvisor – only caveat is I walked out of Allantico in a few seconds, because there was way too much meat hanging from the ceilings.
 Vegetarians – if that’s something that makes you uncomfortable, avoid Allantico!

 Like a little garden oasis, Libreria Brac is a great choice for those looking for vegan and vegetarian food in Florence, as well as coffee and pastries.
 It’s a library café, a trend that’s all the rage in Florence these days.
 Make a reservation because they are usually full!